TOP 6 PLACES TO VISIT IN MALAYSIA

 Having recently visited Malaysia and fallen head over heels with the country I asked top travel bloggers to share the places they love to visit in this beautiful South- East Asian country.
-Read on to discover the top 6 places to visit in Malaysia and prepare for some serious wanderlust!
+Read on to discover the top 6 places to visit in Malaysia chosen by travel bloggers and prepare for some serious wanderlust!

 PENANG by tracystravelsintime.com